gabrycina/money/README.md

 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 ```

+#### Inserting the correct address and port

+If you're running Money 💸 locally, just insert 127.0.0.1 as the address and 1234 as the port

 #### Hosting Money 💸 on your Mac...
 If you want to play online with other players you need also [ngrok](https://ngrok.com/download) and execute the command